SpectroCoin/Drupal-Bitcoin-Payment-Gateway-Module/README.md

 ### 1.0.0 MAJOR ():

+_Updated_: Order creation API endpoint has been updated for enhanced performance and security.

+_Removed_: Private key functionality and merchant ID requirement have been removed to streamline integration.

+_Added_: OAuth functionality introduced for authentication, requiring Client ID and Client Secret for secure API access.

+_Added_: API error logging and message displaying in order creation process.

+_Migrated_: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
+In this case /vendor directory was added which contains GuzzleHttp dependencies.

+_Reworked_: SpectroCoin callback handling was reworked.
+Added appropriate callback routing for success, fail and callback.

 ## Information

 This client has been developed by SpectroCoin.com If you need any further support regarding our services you can contact us via: